hiddewie/osm-cycling-maps/README.md

   The Postgres database host
 - `MAP_NAME` (default `map`)

   The name of the map.
 Used for generating filenames.
 Existing files will be overwritten.
-The filename will be suffixed with the index of the generated page if more than one page is generated (see `PAGES_HORIZONTAL` and `PAGES_VERTICAL`).
+The filename will be suffixed with the index of the generated page if more than one page is generated because the bounding box area does not fit on one page.
 - `BBOX` (required, default empty)

   Of the form `A:B:C:D`, for example `5.3:51.1:6.8:53.0056` where `(A, B)` is the lower left corner of the bounding box and `(C, D)` is the top right corner.
 Specify in longitude - latitude order in the [EPSG:4326](https://epsg.io/4326) coordinate system.